A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 - Additional resources and support

-Creating coaching materials is another essential part of developing a successful coaching program.
-These materials should be designed to help your clients achieve their goals and address their specific challenges.
+Develop coaching materials designed to help your clients achieve their goals and address their specific challenges.
+Examples include:

 - Worksheets